 (function arguments...).
 We run Scheme under the GNU Guile interpreter which is designed to be plugged into programs as a scripting and extension language.
 You don't need to learn much Scheme for a basic ctl file, but it is always there if you need it.
 You can learn more about Guile and Scheme.

 - libctl, a library that we built on top of Guile to simplify communication between Scheme and scientific computation software. libctl sets the basic tone of the user interface and defines a number of useful functions.
 See the libctl pages.

 - MPB which defines all the interface features that are specific to photonic band structure calculations.
 This manual is primarily focused on documenting these features.

-It would be an excellent idea at this point for you to go read the libctl manual, particularly the Basic User Experience, which will give you an overview of what the user interface is like, provide a crash course in the Scheme features that are most useful here, and describe some useful general features.
-We're not going to repeat this material much, so learn it now!
+The libctl manual, particularly the Basic User Experience, provides an overview of what the user interface is like, provides a crash course in the Scheme features that are most useful here, and describes some useful general features.

 unix% mpb foo.ctl >& foo.out

 which reads the ctl file